Confused on where to start when choosing the perfect engagement ring?

 So how to decide on the metal for an engagement ring?
 This one is easy.

-At Claddagh Design, we work with various high quality precious metals hallmarked by the Irish Assay Office, Dublin Castle.
-Over the past decade, we have seen a shift in popularity from yellow gold to white gold engagement rings both with our Irish and international customers.
+Over the past decade, we have seen a huge shift in popularity from yellow gold to white gold engagement rings.

 Precious metals are measured in carats.
 Carat is the amount of pure metal in the alloy that makes up the piece.
 24 carat gold is pure gold (at least 99.95 per cent pure gold), while 22 carat is between 91.66 – 95.8 per cent pure gold, and 9 carat is 37.5 per cent.
-While variations may differ slightly from metal to metal, as does the availability of different types of carats.
-For example, some countries use 10 carat (US) while others will opt for 9 carat (Ireland).
+Variations may differ slightly from metal to metal, as does the different types of carats.
+For example, the US use 10 carat, while here in Ireland we use 9 carat.

 An important point to note here is the higher the carat, the less durable the metal will be.
-Other metals mixed with the pure gold increase hardness and durability on a lower carat piece for everyday wear.
+Other metals mixed with the pure gold increase hardness and durability.
+Lower carat pieces work best for everyday wear.
+For this reason, we use 9ct gold and white gold in our workshop when creating wedding and bridal jewelry.

 4. Decide on a Setting